Dongping-Chen/dongping-chen.github.io/_pages/about.md

 Hi, I am Dongping Chen (陈东平).
 =====
 At present, I am working on realtime world model with Professor [Tianyi Zhou](https://tianyizhou.github.io/).
-Prior to this, I have the privilege of being a visiting student to University of Washington, where I work with Professors [Ranjay Krishna](https://ranjaykrishna.com/index.html) and Senior PhD [Jieyu Zhang](https://jieyuz2.github.io/).
-My academic journey has also been enriched by a collaboration with [Lichao Sun](https://lichao-sun.github.io/) at Lehigh University, [Xiangliang Zhang](https://engineering.nd.edu/faculty/xiangliang-zhang/) at University of Notre Dame, and Professor [Yao Wan](http://wanyao.me/).
+Prior to this, I have the privilege of being a visiting student to University of Washington, where I work with Professor [Ranjay Krishna](https://ranjaykrishna.com/index.html) and Senior PhD [Jieyu Zhang](https://jieyuz2.github.io/).
+My academic journey has also been enriched by a collaboration with [Lichao Sun](https://lichao-sun.github.io/) at Lehigh University, [Xiangliang Zhang](https://engineering.nd.edu/faculty/xiangliang-zhang/) at University of Notre Dame, and [Yao Wan](http://wanyao.me/).

 <!-- My research interests are deeply rooted in the latest advancements in generative models, especially multimodal, LLM-based agents and frontier trustworthy problems.